Aamosh12/Project/docs/source/index.rst

-Welcome to Aamosh's documentation!
+Welcome to Mero Lagani's Documentation!
 ===================================

-**Lumache**  is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Merolagani** is online financial news portal that provides latest Nepal Stock Exchange NEPSE live market trading, floorsheet, Indices, Share, AGM, Bookclose, Dividend, etc.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+You can visit the page `Merolagani <https://www.merolagani.com/Index.aspx/>`_ and offers a *latest* and *interesting* NEWS.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`dashboard` section for further information, including how to :ref:`installation` the project.

 .. note::